Install Mission Control on OpenShift

 Prerequisites

-• An existing KOTS CLI installation.
+• A working KOTS CLI installation

-• An OpenShift cluster with oc command-line tool access.
+• Access to the oc command-line tool

-Install Mission Control and grant permissions to service accounts
+Install Mission Control and configure service accounts

 1. Install the cert-manager operator in your OpenShift cluster.
-For instructions, see the Red Hat OpenShift documentation.
+For detailed instructions, see the Red Hat OpenShift documentation.

-• Pre-defined nonroot-v2 SCC
+• Use the pre-defined nonroot-v2 SCC

-• Custom SCC
+• Create a custom SCC

 oc adm policy add-scc-to-user nonroot-v2 -z loki